-Fifty percent of portable heater fires remained limited to the object or room of origin (Figure 3).
-When compared to other residential heating-related fires, portable heater fires tended to spread further throughout the home.
-Fifty percent of portable heater fires spread beyond the room of fire origin.
-By contrast, only 36 percent of nonconfined heating fires (excluding portable heater fires) in residential buildings spread beyond the room of origin.
-This increased fire spread may be, in part, why portable heater fires tended to be more serious as shown by the loss measures in Table 1.
+In 50% of portable heater fires, the fire was limited to the object or room of origin (Figure 3).
+In the remaining 50% of portable heater fires, the fire spread beyond the room of fire origin.
+When compared to other residential heating-related fires, portable heater fires tended to spread farther throughout the home.
+Specifically, only 34% of nonconfined heating fires (excluding portable heater fires) in residential buildings spread beyond the room of origin.
+This increased fire spread may be, in part, why portable heater fires tended to be more serious, as shown by the loss measures in Table 1.